 We welcome posts of different types, variety and creativity.
 If writing isn’t your thing and diagrams, graphs or infographics are then we are for you.

-When it comes to the tekkie side of things, the background of Physiospot is easy to get to grips with and again we are always on hand to help out.
-If you can use a word processor then you are skillful enough to master this.
+When it comes to the techie side of things, the background of Physiospot is easy to get to grips with and again we are always on hand to help out.
+If you can use a word processor then you are skilful enough to master this.
 But to put you at ease, a beginners guide to Physiospot is sent to you and all you need to do is ask for help.

 I’m not sure I can commit to regular posts…

 For those who want to commit to 12 posts a year you will receive complementary access to Physiopedia Plus.
 Enabling you to further achieve your CPD goals in the coming year.
 We have some crackers coming up for you in 2018.

 Sign me up!

 An example of a regular column would be Darren Brown who writes monthly about his specialist topic – HIV.
 Blogs like Darren’s raises the profile of niche specialities and the fantastic life changing work that takes place behind the spotlight.
 Furthermore it allows Darren’s expertise and knowledge to be shared with those in other countries who need it most.

 If writing regularly isn’t for you and you still want to be involved, there are other possibilities.
 Commentaries are a valuable tool to share knowledge and thoughts about a newly published research article.